 I mentioned the above 8 types of swimsuits most flattering for women with a tummy concern, but there are also swimsuits which will be less flattering if you have a bit of stomach.

-Light color bottoms
+Caution with Light color bottoms

 In general, anything that has lighter color round the tummy area tends to draw attention to that area, which is why they are not the best option if you goal is to deemphasize your tummy.